Autism Spectrum Disorder Symptoms

-Individuals with Autism Spectrum Disorder display (A) restricted or repetitive-type behaviors and (B) impairments in social communication that arise during the early developmental period.
+Individuals with autism spectrum disorder display (A) restricted or repetitive-type behaviors and (B) impairments in social communication that arise during the early developmental period.
 Manifestations of the disorder vary by severity of the autistic symptoms, as well as by the child’s developmental level and chronological age, justifying the term “spectrum” in the disorder’s new name.

 Criterion A Symptoms: Communication Deficits

-Children with Autism Spectrum disorder display deficits in both verbal and nonverbal communication.
+Children with autism spectrum disorder display deficits in both verbal and nonverbal communication.
 Failure or difficulty engaging emotionally with others is a hallmark symptom of autism.
-Children generally have difficulty making eye contact, understanding subtleties of conversation (for example, body language), empathizing with the emotions of others, and in expressing their own thoughts and feelings.
+Children generally have difficulty making eye contact, understanding subtleties of conversation (for example, body language), empathizing with the emotions of others, and expressing their own thoughts and feelings.
 Severity of these deficits can range from problems understanding gesturing in conversation to lack of attempts to initiate or respond to social interaction altogether.
-Also common, children with Autism often have difficulty adjusting behavior and facial expressions to meet specific social circumstances.
+Also common, children with autism often have difficulty adjusting behavior and facial expressions to meet specific social circumstances.
 Verbal deficits involve problems with spoken language and conversing appropriately with others.
 Deficits vary in severity, from complete lack of speech to overly literal speech.
 To meet diagnostic criteria, communication problems must be persistent and pervasive across contexts.

 Criteria B Symptoms: Abnormal behaviors